victoria-wanda/DLC-ROIscope/README.md

-# DeepLabCut ROI Analysis
+# DeepLabCut ROI analysis
 Interactive tool for exploring regions of interest (ROIs) in DeepLabCut pose estimation data.
-This repo helps you analyze time spent in different regions of interest (ROIs) from DeepLabCut tracking data.
+This repo helps you analyze time spent in different regions of interest (ROIs) from DeepLabCut tracking data.🐀🐁

 ## Author: Wiktoria Zaniewska